Attendance

 Important information about attendance….

-From September 2019 Knowsley Attendance Service have now stated that any unauthorised absenteeism up to 14 sessions (7days) within any 10 week period can mean that each parent may be issued with a Penalty Warning Notice and subsequent fine for any unauthorised absences for each of their children
+From August 2024 Knowsley Attendance Service have now stated that any unauthorised absenteeism up to 10 sessions (5 days) within any 10 week period can mean that each parent may be issued with a Penalty Warning Notice and a subsequent fine for any unauthorised absences for each of their children.

 ATTENDANCE…